JP-Kelly/projects/visualisations.md

 # 📊 Visualisations

-This page showcases some of my data visualisations created using Tableau.
+This page showcases a selection of my data visualisations created using Tableau.

+---

 ## BBC iPlayer Analysis